museumcomputernetwork/mcn-2020-git-haiku/index.md

-Spring is passing.
+None is travelling
-in your brief sweet waters
+i understand github now
-A butterfly floats and balances
+A lovely sunset